bartuakyurek/AAFormer/README.md

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.

-In general, we provided our assumptions throughout the source code via comments starting with "`# Assumption:`".
+Throughout our source code, we have discussed our interpretation and assumptions in detail at the comments starting with "`# Assumption:`".

-* **Initial Agent Tokens**: The further details of the implementation can be tracked from our comments at `tokens.py`.
+* **Initial Agent Tokens**: There are several unclear parts of Algorithm 1 of the supplementary material.
+First, the definitions $X$ and $L$ are not clear.
+They are claimed to be the foreground and background pixels' locations set, yet there is no specification about how to obtain them.
+It can be trivially inferred the masks are where the foreground pixels exists; however, Algorithm 1 is supposed to work in feature space, not the original image space.
+Therefore, we assume the masks should be interpolated to feature space to obtain foreground pixel locations for $X$.
+Second, the selection of $x$ in line 3 seems to be unclear, in which we have implemented Algorithm 1 twice to see if one of our assumptions will work.
+The further information about these assumptions can be tracked from our comments at `tokens.py`.
+* **Agent Learning Decoder**:

 # 3. Experiments and results